 Compensation: $54,254 to $66,102 per annum plus Group Benefits and HOOPP (Healthcare of Ontario Pension Plan)

-If you are interested in joining a creative and dedicated team to make things better, we want to hear from you.
-Please send your resume and cover letter in a single document (MS Word or PDF format only) to , quoting “HRC - LAUNCH” in the subject line.
-Please submit your application by: OPEN until positions are filled.
-We truly appreciate your interest; however, only those candidates selected for an interview will be contacted.
+If you are interested in joining in a creative and dedicated team to, we want to hear from you!
+Applicants please send your resume and cover letter in a single document (MS Word or PDF format only).
+Please apply using the form at the bottom of the PQWCHC employment page: https://pqwchc.org/contact/employment/

 Please also note that the successful candidate will be required to provide a police vulnerable sector check as a condition of employment, however strong consideration is made to the type of offense.
 Employment is conditional upon having had a full series of COVID-19 vaccinations (2 doses, plus a booster taken within 6-12 months) 14 days before starting employment.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.

 Thanks for looking on WorkInNonProfits.ca and good luck with your job search!